 There are two methodologies you can employ to properly prime your coils.
 The first is to simply replace your old coil with a fresh one, fill it up with your e-liquid of choice, and wait about 20 or 30 minutes.
 That’s it.

 The second way is speedier but is a somewhat more involved process.
 You’ll be jumpstarting the absorption process by adding little droplets of e-liquid on every available source of cotton visible.

 After doing this several times, replace and fill up your tank as normal, but for one more trick.

 After opening up your airflow to full, start taking very deep draws of your device without running power through it.

-The purpose of this is to pull in as much juice into the cotton as you can, and jump start the process of absorption.
-Do this about 15 to 20 times and you’ll notice that there’s less air bubbles being made.
+The purpose of this is to pull in as much juice into the cotton as you can and jump-start the process of absorption.
+Do this about 15 to 20 times and you’ll notice that there are fewer air bubbles being made.

 Put your vape down, give it five minutes, and you’ll probably be safe to start blowing clouds.